terror/val/README.md

-  -e, --expression <EXPRESSION>        Expression to evaluate -l, --load <LOAD>                    Load files before entering the REPL -p, --precision <PRECISION>          Binary precision (in bits) to use for calculations [default: 1024] -d, --digits <DIGITS>                Decimal digits to use for calculations -r, --rounding-mode <ROUNDING_MODE>  Rounding mode to use for calculations [default: to-even]
+  -e, --expression <EXPRESSION>        Expression to evaluate -l, --load <LOAD>                    Load files before entering the REPL -p, --precision <PRECISION>          Binary precision (in bits) to use for calculations [default: 1024] -d, --digits <DIGITS>                Decimal digits to use for calculations and output -r, --rounding-mode <ROUNDING_MODE>  Rounding mode to use for calculations [default: to-even]
       --stack-size <STACK_SIZE>        Stack size in MB for evaluations [default: 128] -h, --help                           Print help